Travel Advisory: Goonies Never Say Die

 Cannon Beach is best known for its landmark Haystack Rock.
 Haystack is a 235-foot tall igneous rock that is accessible at low tide, and features a small cave system.
 The beach was also prominently displayed in the ‘85 film, The Goonies, during the race rally on the beach.

-If you would like to visit Cannon Beach, or would like to know more about the neighboring city and the surrounding parks, visit their website.
+If you would like to visit Cannon Beach in Oregon, or would like to know more about the neighboring city and the surrounding parks, visit their website.

 You May Also Like